CrBoy/capistrano-systemd/README.md

 # Capistrano::Systemd

 This gem add tasks into capistrano for systemd commands (start, stop, restart, status, enable, disable, etc.) on the target machine.
-It performs `systemctrl restart` after deploy as well.
+It performs `systemctl restart` after deploy as well.

 ## Installation